-Designate Main Street areas as lo- cal and/or national historic districts in order to access tax credits • Increased number of designated Main Streets.
-Lower rehabili- tation costs BDC, Planning Years 1-6 General funds Sales tax collected; greater occupancy in commercial districts --- --- -- --------------- ----------- ------------------ --
+Designate Main Street areas as lo- cal and/or national historic districts in order to access tax credits ted Main wer rehabili- Years I-6 General funds Sales tax col- lected; greater occupancy in commercial districts --- --------------------------- ----------- ------------------ --

 Baltimore offers specialty retail unique to the local, if not, regional market.
-In particular, some businesses carry products that are not available at other places on the East Coast.
+In particular, some businesses carry products that are not available at other places in the East Coast.
 Much of the City's shopping, dining, and entertainment can be found in centrally-managed centers and mixed-use complexes, or in neighborhood commercial districts.
 As the City continues to grow, supporting the creation and expansion of local businesses and retail venues will provide an opportunity for enhancing the City's overall quality of life.

-Strategy Capital Zoning Policy/ Operations Measurable Outcomes Implementing Bodies/Agents Timeline Funding Source Return on Investment Increase retail space downtown by 400,000 sq.ft. to 1 million sq. ft. • Increased retail square footage downtown MTA; Planning, BDC, Downtown Partnership, Park- ing Authority Years 1-3 General Funds Greater accessibility to retail
+Strategy Capital Zoning Policy/ Operations Measurable Outcomes Implementing Bodies/Agents Timeline Funding Source Return on Investment Increase retail space downtown by 400,000 sq.ft. to 1 million sq.ft. • Increased retail square footage downtown MTA; Planning, BDC, Downtown Partnership, Park- ing Authority Years 1-3 General Funds Greater acces- sibility to retail